Grain Belt Express

 The Grain Belt Express transmission line will be developed by Clean Line Energy in order to increase rural economic development, creating both construction and operation jobs, as well as significantly decreasing pollutants by millions of tons.

-The project will develop transmission to make possible billions of dollars of investments in new renewable energy projects, which couldn't otherwise be constructed because of limitations in the existing electric transmission grid.
+The project will develop transmission infrastructure that will make possible billions of dollars of investments in new renewable energy projects, which couldn't otherwise be constructed because of limitations in the existing grid.
 Stronger transmission links between regions will help build a more reliable electric grid, and low-cost renewable energy will mean lower prices for customers and businesses.

 This direct current line will offer a lower carbon footprint than the traditional alternating current variety, boosting efficiency and requiring smaller easements.

 Click here for a video that further explains this project.

 The proposed line will be developed to deliver 3,500 megawatts of renewable energy from western Kansas to southeastern Missour; continuing on into Illinois, Indiana, and areas that have a high demand for reliable, clean energy.

 The path will run through the north central portion of Kansas.
 The western converter station would be constructed near Spearville, while the eastern converter is proposed for St. Francois County, which is south of St. Louis.
 The line will span 550 miles, with about 300 of those miles in Kansas.
 From there the line will continue into Illinois and Indiana, linking to a new substation in Sullivan, IN.
 The line will then link to distribution systems serving cities in the PJM territory.

 Many of the public meetings Clean Line has held are devoted to finding a route that works for all stakeholders.
 A formal or finalized route will be available once the public meeting period has concluded.